SCHOOL VISION :

 Our parents / family / whanau / community members are also widely involved in our school through a range of activities including BOT, PTA, sports coaching, transport for school trips, working bees, assisting with classroom programmes, repairing equipment and school books, reading with students.
 We greatly value the input of our school community in the running of our beautiful rural school and our teaching and learning programmes.
 Community is highly valued here and we are proactive about providing opportunities to get to know each other and to enjoy being part of the Mataroa School Community.

 We respect the land which provides for us.
 We demonstrate environmental practices and share with our students an environmental philosophy through our teaching and learning programmes.
-We have developed vegetable gardens over time and are in the process of developing an orchard area which students all contribute to and benefit from the produce grown each year, we have school pigs, worms and compost bins which help us to dispose of our waste in a responsible way.
+We have developed vegetable gardens over time and are in the process of developing an orchard area which students all contribute to and benefit from the produce grown each year, we have school chickens and compost bins which help us to dispose of our waste in a responsible way.
 All of these projects have and do involve our wider school community through working bees, feeding animals or watering plants over summer, building and fixing fences and school cooking through electives.

 Mataroa School 2020